StephanAkkerman/FluentAI/README.md

 The pipeline they propose, as shown below, serves as the blueprint for our project.
 It illustrates the process of automating language learning, blending cutting-edge AI techniques with proven language learning methodology.
 For the architectural overview view our [Figma board](https://www.figma.com/board/zkIYtrCM3ri0ER62p4WiEt/Architectural-Overview?node-id=0-1&t=6vREjL5A8JitOAeG-1)

+You can find the list of supported languages [here](supported-languages.md).

 ![image](https://github.com/StephanAkkerman/FluentAI/assets/45365128/c9ca3190-b136-453d-91cd-f785eac11fa3)

 ## Table of Contents 🗂